Alternate School Attendance

 Applications received on or after February 11 will be reviewed on an individual basis after staffing for the schools has been determined.
-These applications will be date stamped and prioritized in the order they are received and the eligibility criteria.
-An email or letter sent via USPS will be sent to the parents noting the receipt of application and outline the procedure and timeline.
+These applications will be date stamped and prioritized in the order they are received and the eligibility criteria documented.
+An email or letter sent via USPS will be sent to the parents noting the receipt of an application and outline the procedure and timeline.

 If a student’s boundary area changes during the school year due to a family move from one attendance area to another, the student will be permitted to stay at his/her elementary or middle school for the remainder of the school year.
 The parents/guardians must complete the ASA application and provide or arrange transportation for the student to continue attending the alternate school.

 Steps to Apply for ASA

 - Complete the ASA form and send it to Shannon Foreman in the district office via USPS, e-mail, fax, or drop off in person.

 - USPS/In-Person: 11343 50th Street NE, Albertville, MN 55301 (enter via door A)